jvaz11/learning-log/TIL.md

 This file will contain a daily log of things I learned on a particular day.
 This may include surprising new information, information I want to remember, new connections with existing knowledge, and other interesting tidbits.

 ---
+## 2021-03-17, Wednesday

+Did a similar refactor as yesterday, this time with the "profile list" element.
+It made the code much more readable.
+I'm thinking this is part of the magic of React—abstracting elements into components, to then compose a UI from components within components within components with components.
+Very nice, Juan, good job.
+You're getting it!
+Why are you typing internal dialogue to yourself?
+It's just one of those days.
+Oh, ok.

+The next requirement in the project: add a "reset" button to the "Results" view, that will clear the state of the battle.
+But which state do we need to reset?
+At first I thought I should reset the state of the `Results` component, but it turns out we'll need to update the state of the `Battle` component.
+This is done by passing a function expression as a prop to the `Results` component which sets the state of the component back to the initial value, causing a re-render of the UI which follows the conditional logic in place for the respective components.
+Neat!

+On default props: setting default props allows props to have a value even when a value isn't explicitly set.
+In class components, you define defaults props similarly to propTypes, `MyComponent.defaultProps = { prop: defaultValue}`.
+Since function components are just functions, you can use the regular syntax for default parametersm, example: `function StarRating ({ color = '#ECB244' }) {}`

 ## 2021-03-16, Tuesday

 More progress on the "Battle" project in the React course.
 I abstracted the "player container" component and the "repo card" component into a generic "Card" component, which was an interesting exercise.